 About the prostate

 The prostate continues to enlarge as people age.
 This can lead to a condition called benign prostatic hypertrophy (BPH), which is when the urethra becomes blocked.
 BPH is a common condition associated with growing older, and it has not been associated with a greater risk of having prostate cancer.

 About prostate cancer

 Cancer begins when healthy cells in the prostate change and grow out of control, forming a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Histology is how cancer cells look under a microscope.
 The most common histology found in prostate cancer is called adenocarcinoma.
-Other, less common histologic types include neuroendocrine prostate cancer and small cell prostate cancer.
-These rare variants tend to be more aggressive, produce much less PSA, and spread outside the prostate earlier.
+Other, less common histologic types, called variants, include neuroendocrine prostate cancer and small cell prostate cancer.
+These variants tend to be more aggressive, produce much less PSA, and spread outside the prostate earlier.
 Read more about neuroendocrine tumors.

 About prostate-specific antigen (PSA)